Richard Lalor Sheil: Works

 Shiel's play, Adelaide, or the Emigrants, was performed at the Crow Street Theatre in Dublin, on 19 February 1814, with success, and, on 23 May 1816, it was performed at Covent Garden in London.
 The Apostate, produced at the latter theatre on 3 May 1817, established his reputation as a dramatist.
 His other principal plays are Bellamira (written in 1818), Evadne (1819), Damon and Pythias (1821), Huguenot (produced in 1822) and Montini (1820).

 In 1822, Sheil began, with William Henry Curran, to contribute to the New Monthly Magazine a series of papers entitled "Sketches of the Irish Bar".
 Curran in fact did most of the writing.
 These pieces were edited by Marmion Wilme Savage in 1855 in two volumes, under the title of Sketches Legal and Political.
 Sheil's Speeches were edited in 1845 by Thomas MacNevin.

 Family

-In 1816, Shiel married a Miss O'Halloran, niece of Sir William MacMahon, Master of the Rolls in Ireland.
+In 1816, Sheil married a Miss O'Halloran, niece of Sir William MacMahon, Master of the Rolls in Ireland.
 They had one son, who predeceased Sheil.
 His wife died in January 1822.
 In July 1830, he married Anastasia Lalor Power, a widow.
 He then added the middle name Lalor.

+His younger brother was the army officer and diplomat Justin Sheil.